Techtonica/curriculum/projects/blog-app/README.md

-### Full-Stack PERN Project: Blog app with AI feature
+### Full-Stack PERN Project: Blog app with an AI feature

 ### Introduction